dr-who/stutools/README.md

  spit -f /dev/mapper/errdev0 -c wzs1 -P positions.txt

-This displays a error at position 133705728 and doesn't output the positions.txt file due to error.
+This displays a error at position 133705728 and doesn't output the positions.txt file due to error and the positions.txt file will be 0 bytes.
+To ignore the I/O errors:

  spit -f /dev/mapper/errdev0 -c wzs1 -P positions.txt -E